localForage/localForage/README.md

-localForage is a JavaScript library that improves the offline experience of your web app by using asynchronous storage (via IndexedDB or WebSQL where available) but with a simple, `localStorage`-like API.
+localForage is a JavaScript library that improves the offline experience of your web app by using asynchronous storage (via IndexedDB or WebSQL where available) with a simple, `localStorage`-like API.

 localForage uses localStorage in browsers with no IndexedDB or WebSQL support.
 Asynchronous storage is available in the current